galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 ### Concept map

-1. Build a concept map of your learning materials.
+Step 1: Build a concept map of your learning materials.

 > <details-title>More details on concept maps ...</details-title>
 > [Read about Concept Maps in the Design and plan session, course, materials tutorial available on GTN]( {% link topics/contributing/tutorials/design/tutorial.md#concept-maps %} )
 {: .details}

-2. Make sure you align your concept map with the MVS profiles.
+Step 2: Make sure you align your concept map with the MVS profiles.

-The aligned MVS profile can help you crystalise the learning objectives using the MVS taxonomy.
+The aligned MVS profile can help you crystallize the learning objectives using the MVS taxonomy.

 Each MVS profile defines a list of technical and soft skills required for the profile.
 Think on how to incorporate both aspects in your learning materials.